Signs of universality in the structure of culture

 where the summation is carried over the cultural connected components labeled by different $A$ values.
-Note that only the sizes $S_A$ of the components enter the calculation, which are in turn determined by the cultural graph obtained by applying the $\omega$ threshold to the set of pairwise cultural distance contributions $d_{ij}$ between the cultural vectors.
-As visible in the formula, the STCB is higher when the agents are more concentrated in fewer and larger cultural connected components.
+Note that only the sizes $S_A$ of the components enter the calculation, which are in turn determined by the cultural graph obtained by thresholding the $d_{ij}$ matrix by $\omega$.
+Also note that STCB is higher when the agents are more concentrated in fewer and larger components.

-There is a crucial difference between the ideas behind the LTCD and the STCB measures: while the former assumes that agents move in cultural space under the action of social influence, the latter assumes that the agents remain fixed in cultural space while they make their decision on one issue with which they are just being confronted.
-Although, for computing the STCB, the reasoning in terms of connected cultural components implicitly assumes that social influence occurs within these components, this influence is supposedly too superficial and too short-lived too also alter the cultural vectors themselves.
-Thus, as their names suggest, the LTCD and STCB quantities are concerned with two different time-scales: a long time-scale for which cultural vectors and distances are dynamic and a short time-scale for which cultural vectors and distances are fixed.
-Moreover, while LTCD requires computer simulations, the STCB is computed in an analytical way, although it does require an algorithmic step of finding the connected components in the cultural graph that is obtained by thresholding the matrix of cultural distances.
-Thus, LTCD can be seen as a characteristic of the final cultural state resulting from a long, exogenous dynamics process, while the STCB can be can be seen as a property of the initial cultural state.
-Nonetheless, they both take as input the set of cultural vectors, and, as shown in Ref. \cite{Valori}, the combination of the two quantities turns out to be sensitive to the structure encoded in the set of cultural vectors.
+There is a crucial difference between the LTCD and the STCB measures: while the former assumes that agents move in cultural space under the action of social influence, the latter assumes that the agents remain fixed in cultural space while they make their decision on one issue which is external to the cultural space.
+Although the STCB implicitly assumes that social influence occurs within the cultural components, this influence is supposedly too superficial and too short-lived too also alter the cultural vectors themselves.
+Thus, the LTCD and STCB quantities are concerned with two different time-scales: a long time-scale for which cultural vectors and distances are dynamic and a short time-scale for which cultural vectors and distances are fixed.
+Moreover, while LTCD requires computer simulations, the STCB is computed in an analytical way.
+Thus, LTCD can be seen as a characteristic of the final cultural state resulting from a long, cultural dynamics process, while the STCB can be can be seen as a property of the initial cultural state.